tongliang11/Evolution-dynamics/README.md

 ## Notebooks
 **Agent based stochastic simulation.ipynb:** this notebook contains python scripts for agent-based stochastic simulations with Gillespie algorithm direct method.
 It uses Multiprocessing to run multiple Gillespie trajectories in parallel, leading to multiple trials of simulation data for the same set of parameters.
 The default number of trials running in parallel is set to 20, but it can be scaled down according to the number of avaible CPU cores on the machine.
 Empirically, it takes around 35 mins to run the simulation for 20000 iterations when all the trials are run in parallel.
 However, if the number of trials to run is larger than the number of avaible CPU cores, some trials of simulation have to wait until other trials are finihsed, which thus requires longer simulation time.
-> :warning: For Microsoft Windows user, convert `.ipynb` to `.py` file to use Multiprocessing to run multiple trials of simulation in parallel.
+> :warning: For Microsoft Windows user, convert `.ipynb` to `.py` file to use Multiprocessing for running multiple trials of simulation in parallel.

 **Mean field model.ipynb:** this notebook numerically solves the 5-state mean-field model of the evolutionary dynamics, which is a set of coupled different equations.